romainpiel/Michelangelo/README.md

 Michelangelo.inflateAndInject(this, MyCustomView.class);
 ```

 Then the injected views are ready to be used!
+See the [example](https://github.com/RomainPiel/Michelangelo/blob/master/michelangelo-sample/src/main/java/com/romainpiel/michelangelo/sample/MainActivity.java).

 ## License
 ```